Biography

 Maruyama Hiroshi's work was shaped by the Contemporary Mokuhanga tradition in Japanese woodblock printmaking.
 Contemporary Mokuhanga: Contemporary mokuhanga (literally "wood-block print") encompasses artists working from approximately 1970 to the present who continue or reinvent traditional Japanese woodblock printing techniques.

-Original prints by Maruyama Hiroshi can be found in collections including Victoria and Albert Museum, Art Institute of Chicago, ukiyo-e.org, Japanese Art Open Database.
+Original prints by Maruyama Hiroshi can be found in collections including ukiyo-e.org, Museum of Fine Arts.